 Red Flag #1 | A signature is required to receive something “FREE” like an estimate or a quote.

-Oftentimes, this is a coercive scam that involves your insurance provider that locks you into working with a particular builder or contractor.
+Oftentimes, this is a coercive scam that involves the insurance provider that locks you into working with a particular builder or contractor.

 Red Flag #2 | Their work history is unclear.